mollycstark/patient-dashboard/README.md

 ### ✅ Implemented

+- Added login/signup for providers using email and password
+  - Passwords are hashed with bcrypt
+- Each provider sees only their own patients
 - Name fields (first, middle, last) are stored separately
   - Middle name is optional
   - Auto-capitalized and trimmed for consistency